 - Fenton St Arts Collective, Stratford

-Possibly my favourite find, this is a combination art gallery, gin distillery, cafe and expresso bar.
+Possibly my favourite find, this is a combination art gallery, gin distillery, cafe and espresso bar.
 We did it all, from coffee to gin tasting, viewing the art, meeting one of the artists, and enjoying lunch. - Cheese Bar, Eltham

-We could not resist shopping at the Cheese Bar, located across the street from Fontara’s factory in Eltham, the cheese capital of New Zealand.
+We could not resist shopping at the Cheese Bar, located across the street from Fonterra’s factory in Eltham, the cheese capital of New Zealand.
 The town is also known for its vintage and retro shopping. - Manaia

 If I am mentioning the cheese capital, it seemed only fitting to note the bread capital of New Zealand.
 This one was made famous from the independently owned Yarrows Bakery, founded in 1923, and is now one of the country’s largest independent bakeries. - Normanby Wier, Normanby